run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/prerequisites.md

 ### Other

-* __Docker Registry__.
+* (Airgapped installation only) __Docker Registry__.
 Run:AI assumes the existence of a Docker registry for images.
 Most likely installed within the organization.
 The installation requires the network address and port for the registry (referenced below as `<REGISTRY_URL>`).
 * (Optional) __SAML Integration__.

 ## Network